Step-by-step through an IVF cycle

 The embryo transfer is a very simple process, like a pap smear.
 It takes about 5 minutes, you’ll be awake, there’s no anaesthetic, and you can get up straight away.
 You can continue with your day, the embryo can’t fall out if you stand up or go to the toilet.

-A scientist talks to you about your embryoprepares it by placing it in a catheter.
-Its critical this is done by an expert to disturb the embryo as little as possible.
+A scientist prepares your embryo by placing it in a small tube called a catheter.
+It’s critical this is done by an expert to disturb the embryo as little as possible.

 Monash IVF Smart Science